mohanakannan9/container-service/docs/making-your-docker-image-xnat-ready.md

 Making an image XNAT ready is simple a pretty simple process.
 At a high level, here are the steps:

 1. Serialize your command(s) from JSON into one string.
-2. Save a label on your docker image with the key "org.nrg.commands" and the value the command string from step 1.
+2. Save a label on your docker image with the key `"org.nrg.commands"` and the value the command string from step 1.

 And that's all there is!
 If you push your image up to docker hub, the commands will go along as part of the image's labels.
-Then when you or another user pulls the image down, the container service will read...
-[LINK TO INSTALLING AN XNAT-READY IMAGE].
+Then when you or another user pulls the image down, the container service will read the labels and install the command; see ([Installing a Command from an XNAT-Ready Image](#installing-a-command-from-an-xnat-ready-image)).

 ## Serializing commands to a string
 To serialize the command JSON to a string, all the double quote (`"`) characters need to be escaped (`\"`) and the whole thing surrounded by double quotes.
 Instead of the command looking like this